Roux and Resilience: Eleven Years After Hurricane Katrina

 I didn’t know it at the time, but observing Connie’s displaced family in an unfamiliar setting would provide me with a comparative framework for understanding the family’s sources of comfort and optimism, even in the midst of crisis.
 I saw how the group organized itself.
 I saw how cooking and gathering in large numbers connected the generations.
 And I saw how the family found ways to help themselves and be resourceful, a capacity that Connie’s support made possible.
 My fieldwork in Dallas offered a rare glimpse into what normal bayou life looked like before Hurricane Katrina struck.
 This knowledge later turned out to be crucial in helping me recognize the severe cultural deprivation the family experienced after they returned home.

-On that first day that we visited Connie’s home, she shepherded Ginny and me through crowded rooms abuzz with four generations of family.
+On that first day we visited Connie’s home, she shepherded Ginny and me through crowded rooms abuzz with four generations of family.
 In the kitchen, a dozen women worked in what was clearly their comfort zone.
 Four elder women presided over the main dishes: gumbo, jambalaya, red beans, and fried chicken.
 Laughter rolled easily and seemed to banish worry.

 Katie Williams—Connie’s aunt, godmother, and an acknowledged gumbo queen of the family—stirred her concoction, brown as the swamp where the recipe was born.
 Katie had loved to cook since she was a little girl growing up with her eight siblings in the village of Verret in lower St. Bernard Parish.
 Katie’s mother was a housekeeper and cook for a prosperous white family that lived nearby, and her father supported the family by trapping mink, raccoon, and muskrat.
 He’d skin them, dry and cure their pelts, and sell the pelts to the markets in the city.
 He taught his children to crab and shrimp and enjoy the bounty of the bayou.